-REGIONAL EDUCATION AUTHORITIES: This act creates three separate regional education authorities to coordinate student transfers: one for the St. Louis region, a second authority for the Kansas City area, and a third authority for the rest of the state.
+REGIONAL EDUCATION AUTHORITIES - This act creates three separate regional education authorities to coordinate student transfers, one for the St. Louis region, a second authority for the Kansas City area, and a third authority for the rest of the state.
 Each authority will consist of five members who must be residents of their covered area, as described in the act, appointed by the Governor with the advice and consent of the Senate, who will serve for a term of six years.
-The Education Authority must coordinate and collaborate with local districts, nonsectarian private L.R.
-No. 0492-02 Bill No. SB 23 Page 39 of 40 February 24, 2017 schools, and local governments for the student transfers.
+The Education Authority must coordinate and collaborate with local districts and local governments for the student transfers.
 Parents who want to transfer their child must notify the appropriate regional education authority by March 1.
-The education authority will assign students to districts using an admissions process, as described in the act. (§167.830 to §167.845)
+The education authority will assign students to districts using an admissions process, as described in the act. (§167.830 to §167.842)